 Let’s consider unlocking some positive potential through disciplined, incremental, well-thought out change.

-Issue: The Kansas criminal justice system—jails, prisons and the court systems–are underfunded, overcrowded, and thus, under-performing.
+Issue: The Kansas criminal justice system—jails, prisons and court systems–are underfunded, overcrowded and thus, under-performing.

 (click here for more)